TheSharpOwl/jekyll-theme-chirpy/_posts/2020-10-24-HAND_WRITTEN_SCANNER_WITH_BISON_Cpp_API.md

 {
     std::string s;
     char c;

     while (true)
     {
         // could be done better but organized it like this to edit only assignments and returns when using Bison API if (!fin.eof())
             fin.get(c);// get one character
+        else
+            return "";

         if (c == ' ' || c == '\n' || fin.eof())
         {
             if (s.empty()) // we only have this character